 Another substantial difference that can be made to diesel engines is with the addition of nitrous oxide injection.
 As this combusts it provides additional oxygen allowing more fuel to be burned.

-Tuning diesels is not particularly popular so there are not many performance parrts offered but if you are serious about extracting the maximum performance from your Diesel engine then other mods should include an uprated intercooler a high flow panel air filter and you could fit a larger capacity turbo to extract a little more power from the engine.
+Tuning diesels is not particularly popular so there are not many performance parts offered.
+This is changing though as more people switch to diesel engines.
+If you are serious about extracting the maximum performance from your Diesel engine then other mods should include an uprated intercooler a high flow panel air filter and you could fit a larger capacity turbo to extract a little more power from the engine.